Beauty as Medicine: Why Aesthetics Matter More Than Ever

 It’s not superficial.
 It’s structural.

-Not the thing you add at the end, but the thing that makes continuing feel possible.
+But the thing that makes continuing feel possible.

 Beauty doesn’t erase the pain.